Shivaji Park Residential Zone

 The Shivaji Park Residential Zone is a precinct consisting of 187 residential buildings that were built as part of the Shivaji Park scheme in Dadar, Mumbai.
 Most of the buildings in this residential locality were constructed in the early 1900s during British colonial rule in India, as a result of which many buildings here exhibit aspects of British architecture.

-Park is considered an upscale real estate cluster in Mumbai, and for long has been considered to be a desirable locality particularly among the Maharashtrian community, with numerous prominent Marathi personalities such as Madhav Manohar, Venayak Damodar Savarkar and Bal Thackeray having resided here.
-It is also home to the Kataria Colony, locally known as Sindhi colony, which houses Bhagnari people of Balochi descent.
+Park is considered an upscale real estate cluster in Mumbai, and for long has been considered to be a desirable locality particularly among the Maharashtrian community, with numerous prominent Marathi personalities such as Madhav Manohar, Vinayak Damodar Savarkar and Bal Thackeray having resided here.
+It is also home to the Kataria Colony, locally known as Sindhi colony, which houses Bhagnari people of Baloch descent.

 History

 The Dadar-Matunga-Wadala-Sion scheme of 1899-1900 was the first planned suburban scheme in Mumbai (formerly Bombay).

 In those days, Bombay only referred to the Fort (Mumbai precinct)area around Colaba.
 Nana Chowk and Tardeo were in the centre and hence those area became known as Bombay Central.
 Shivaji Park then was a stretch of forested land called Mahim Woods, with the only significant landmark here being the Scottish Female Orphanage, which later went on to become the prestigious Bombay Scottish School.

 The Bombay City Improvement Trust conceived the development to relieve congestion in the centre of the city following the Bombay plague epidemic of the 1890s.
 According to the survey plan, 60,000 people were to be housed at Dadar-Matunga and an equal number in Sion-Matunga.
 85,000 people were to be accommodated in the developments in Sewri and Wadala.

 The plans regulated construction with emphasis on proper sanitation.
 No building was to be more than three storeys high, and the buildings were to have open spaces between them.
 The land use was planned to be a mix of residential, commercial and institutional construction.
 Parks and gardens were planned, and the streets were well laid out.

 440 acres of land was procured and leased to the government for selling.
 For the first time housing cooperatives were formed to take advantage of newly developed land.
 The Parsi and Hindu colonies in Dadar and the Tamil colony in Matunga were developed in this way.

 Dadar was 6 mi away from Crawford Market by the newly constructed Mohammedali Road.
 The tramways were extended to the new suburb.
 The Great Indian Peninsula Railway (GIP) constructed a bridge, now the Tilak Bridge, connecting the two suburban railways.
 In February 1925, the GIP opened their suburban line and started the work of electrifying the railways.